mikolajhojda/30-seconds-of-julia/snippets/bifurcate_by.md

 tags: array,function,intermediate
 ---

 Splits values into two groups according to a function, which specifies which group an element in the input list belongs to.
 If the function returns `true`, the element belongs to the first group; otherwise, it belongs to the second group.

-Use a list comprehension to build both the `true` returning groups and the `false` returning groups.
+Use list comprehension to build both the `true` returning groups and the `false` returning groups.

 ```jl
 function bifurcate_by(array, func)